KDE/documentation-docs-kdenlive-org/user_interface.rst

    This is where the content of the :term:`timeline` is being displayed with all effects and compositions applied.
 In this screenshot the widgets for :ref:`Speech Editor <effects-speech_to_text>` and :ref:`Project Notes <notes>` have been added to this section.
 See the chapter :ref:`ui-monitors_project_monitor` for more details.

 :[4] Timeline:
    Most of the action is taking place in the timeline.
-Here you put your sources in the order in which they will appear in the final video, make your :ref:`edits <editing>` (cuts and trimmings), :ref:`apply effects <effects-apply_effects>`, add :ref:`compositions <transitions_compositions>` and :ref:`transitions <transitions_compositions>`, and add audio and sound tracks.
+Here you put your sources in the order in which they will appear in the final video, make your :ref:`edits <editing>` (cuts and trimmings), :ref:`apply effects <effects-apply_effects>`, add :doc:`compositions </compositing/compositions>` and :doc:`transitions </compositing/transitions>`, and add audio and sound tracks.
 See the chapter :ref:`timeline` for more details.

 :[5] Timeline Toolbar:
    This is where you find all the tools you need to edit your video project.
 See the chapter :ref:`timeline_toolbar3` for more details.